Laguna Atascosa National Wildlife Refuge: History

-In January 2024, the Texas Parks and Wildlife Department announced a proposal to add 477 acre to the Laguna Atascosa National Wildlife Refuge via a swap of land currently owned by SpaceX, in order to allow SpaceX to become the owner of 43 acre of Boca Chica State Park land to expand their existing rocket launch facility at SpaceX Starbase.
+In January 2024, the Texas Parks and Wildlife Department announced a proposal to add 477 acre to the Laguna Atascosa National Wildlife Refuge via a swap of land currently owned by SpaceX, to allow SpaceX to become the owner of 43 acre of Boca Chica State Park land to expand their existing rocket-launch facility at SpaceX Starbase.

 Fauna

-The Peregrine Fund began reintroducing captive-bred northern aplomado falcons (Falco femoralis septentrionalis) to the refuge in 1985, which had been nearly extirpated from the Southwestern United States; by 2009, it was home to 26 pair.
+The Peregrine Fund began reintroducing captive-bred northern aplomado falcons (Falco femoralis septentrionalis) to the refuge in 1985, which had been nearly extirpated from the Southwestern United States; by 2009, it was home to 26 pairs.

 Nine other endangered or threatened species inhabit the refuge, such as the Texas ocelot (Leopardus pardalis albescens) and (formerly) the Gulf Coast jaguarundi (Herpailurus yagouaroundi), rare wild cats.